-Workaround: It is possible for BIOS to contain a workaround for this erratum.
 Status: For the steppings affected, see the Summary Tables of Changes.
-AP80.
+AJ74.
 Performance Monitoring Events for L1 and L2 Miss May Not be Accurate Problem: Performance monitoring events OCBh with an event mask value of 02h or 08h (MEM_LOAD_RETIRED.L1_LINE_MISS or MEM_LOAD_RETIRED.L2_LINE_MISS) may under count the cache miss events.

 Implication: Performance monitoring events OCBh with an event mask value of 02h or 08h may show a count which is lower than expected; the amount by which the count is lower is dependent on other conditions occurring on the same load that missed the cache.
+Workaround: None identified.